chunsj/TH/README.md

   Refer mhack.lisp for detailed implementation.
 The idea is simple; try run gc if externally allocated memory hits some threshold.
 To do this, I've overrided allocator and to use foreign-alloc and foreign-free.
+  By using with-foreign-memory-hack block, at least to my example codes, the system can keep the memory usage under limit.
+And with 512MB of threshold, for me, this makes code runs faster than the one using periodic gc.